roy3drucker/Serverless-RDS-Cluster-Automation/README.md

 sam deploy --guided  # first run creates any required resources
 ```

-Subsequent deploys can be run with `sam deploy` and will automatically pick up the saved configuration, including the region.
+Subsequent deploys can be run with `sam deploy` and will automatically pick up the saved configuration, including the region

+dfdfdfsdf